New South Wales D55 class locomotive

-The D55 class was a class of 2-8-0 steam locomotives built by Clyde Engineering for the New South Wales Government Railways in Australia.
+The D55 class is a class of 2-8-0 steam locomotives built by Clyde Engineering for the New South Wales Government Railways in Australia.

 Construction

 In 1916, Clyde Engineering were awarded a contract for the construction of 300 K class locomotives.
 Following experiments with Southern type valve gear on an earlier class, Chief Mechanical Engineer Edward Lucy proposed its installation on these locomotives.
 The use of Southern valve gear was rare on locomotives operating outside the United States of America.
 Its use in this instance signaled the first NSWGR main line design with outside valve gear.
 The wisdom of the decision supporting Southern Valve Gear replacing the (inside) Allen Valve Gear of the 460 otherwise closely related Standard Goods Engines was borne out by the results, the K's (55's) averagely having much better valve events than those of their 460 close ancestors, throughout their lives.